datawire/ambassador-docs/docs/edge-stack/2.0/tutorials/getting-started.md

 * [Intro to Mappings](../../topics/using/intro-mappings/): declaratively routes traffic from the edge of your cluster to a Kubernetes service
-* [AmbassadorHost resource](../../topics/running/host-crd/): configure a hostname and TLS options for your ingress.
+* [Host resource](../../topics/running/host-crd/): configure a hostname and TLS options for your ingress.
 * [Rate Limiting](../../topics/using/rate-limits/rate-limits/): create policies to control sustained traffic loads

 $productName$ has a comprehensive range of [features](/features/) to